 This course is an introduction to the history of the United States from colonial times to the end of the Civil War.
 The course will cover the main themes in American political, social, economic and cultural history, and will provide students with a foundation for senior courses in American history.

 United States Since 1865

-Survey of United States history from the Civil War to the present.
+3 credits, 3 hours lecture Survey of United States history from the Civil War to the present.